Agoric/agoric-sdk/packages/inter-protocol/docs/governance.md

 ## API Methods

-The Zoe contract framework to allow contracts to set filters on what offers they accept, by matching a string in the offer description.
-The governed contracts above grant to EC the ability to `setOfferFilter` that match a certain string description.
-(Note this has to be an exact match or a prefix match.
-[Other criteria are not yet supported](https://github.com/Agoric/agoric-sdk/issues/7317).)
+The Zoe contract framework allows contracts to set filters on what offers they accept, by matching a string in the offer description.
+The governed contracts above grant to EC the ability to pause the creation of offers by calling `setOfferFilter` to set a list of strings.
+(Offers are blocked when their 'descriptions are an exact match or a prefix match to one of the strings in the list.
+Other criteria are not yet supported](https://github.com/Agoric/agoric-sdk/issues/7317).)

-Specific contracts also grant other API methods to the EC:
+Specific contracts also grant to the EC permission to invoke other API methods:
 - Oracle / Price feed / fluxAggregator
 -- [addOracles](https://github.com/Agoric/agoric-sdk/blob/5cbc847618dfb22f80e4641e5221b80e6daa109a/packages/inter-protocol/src/price/fluxAggregatorContract.js#L113-L121)
 -- [removeOracles]https://github.com/Agoric/agoric-sdk/blob/5cbc847618dfb22f80e4641e5221b80e6daa109a/packages/inter-protocol/src/price/fluxAggregatorContract.js#L123-L131